GaurabKundu1/KeywordHarbor-Precision-Powered-Extraction-and-Analysis-System/README.md

 3. Download the Dataset from this [Link](https://www.kaggle.com/datasets/benhamner/nips-papers)

-You only nedd the papers.csv
+You only need the papers.csv

 4. Now Run all the cells of KeyWord_Extraction.ipynb file to generate count_vectorizer.pkl, feature_names.pkl and tfidf_transformer.pkl files respectively.